 United Church Homes recently announced the acquisition of Fairwood Village, a 61-unit senior housing apartment community located at 1956 North Fairfield Road in Beavercreek, Ohio.
 The acquisition is a key element of a broader strategy being pursued by UCH to expand its presence in the greater Dayton market, while also diversifying its range of capabilities for providing senior living services.

-Fairwood Village represents the third United Church Homes community in the Dayton area, joining Trinity Community, a 216-unit continuing care retirement community (CCRC) that provides residential, independent and assisted living accommodations for seniors, in addition to skilled nursing services, on its 40-acre campus in Beavercreek, and Patriot Ridge Community, a 110-unit assisted living and skilled nursing facility located in Fairborn.
+Fairwood Village represents the third United Church Homes community in the Dayton area, joining Trinity Community, a 216-unit continuing care retirement community (CCRC) that provides residential, independent and assisted living accommodations for seniors, in addition to skilled nursing services, on its 40-acre campus in Beavercreek, and Trinity Community at Fairborn (formerly Patriot Ridge), a 110-unit assisted living and skilled nursing facility located in Fairborn.

 As part of our ongoing efforts to integrate the branding and positioning of UCH entities, Fairwood Village will operate under a new name, Trinity Community at Fairwood.